polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 party.

 Hence, from the caller's perspective it's *one* invocation to encrypt and sign a message.
-From the receiver's perspective it's *two* steps to both decrypt and verify the integrity of a message, unless you know who the message originated from.
-The reasons for this, is because we do *not normally know* who signed the message, before the message has been decrypted using the receiver's private key.
-This prevents any part of the message, except its bare minimum to be provided over your insecure channel - Giving spoofers and malicious hackers literally nothing to work with, except the fingerprint of the public key the message was encrypted with.
+From the receiver's perspective it's normally *two* steps to both decrypt and verify the integrity of a message, unless you know who the message originated from.

-Hence, malicious adversaries in the middle of the communication, will not know who the message originated from, only to what decryption key it was addressed.
-In addition no adversary will be able to read the encrypted content.
+**Notice** - We're using only 512 bit strength in the above example.
+Make sure you (at least) use 2048, preferably 4096 in real world usage.

 ### The encryption format

 The encrypted package has the following format.
-Notice, the encryption and signing is a two step process.
-Hence, the steps for the first process is as follows.

 1. Signing key's fingerprint in SHA256 `byte[]` format, 32 bytes long
 2. The length of the signature as `int`, 4 bytes long
 3. The actual signature of the message
 4. The content of the message in `byte[]` format

-**Notice** - At this point *nothing has been encrypted* yet.

-Logically it becomes as follows; SHA256(signing_key) + signature_length + signature + plain_text_content.

 Afterwards the result from the above steps is encrypted using AES, with a random generated session key that is 32 bytes long.
 And another package is created, which is the final package, intended for being sent